-(B) Many developed countries are increasingly outsourcing IT related functions to India and China.
+(B) Many developed countries are increasingly outsourcing IT-related functions to India and China.

 If you go through the sentences below, what could be the possible reason for Statement (A)??
-Logically it would be because of the high demand of IT professionals and that would increase only when there is sufficient work.
+Logically it would be because of the high demand for IT professionals and that would increase only when there is sufficient work.

 Statement (B) clearly mentions that developed countries have started outsourcing work from India and China i.e. work requirement has increased in these two countries which would lead to an increase in manpower.
 So, clearly, Statement (B) is the cause and (A) is the effect of that cause.

 Deriving Conclusions from passage -

 As it is clear from the name itself, you will be given a short passage, and based on it, you’ll have to figure out which conclusion can be logically derived from the given passage.
 Consider the example below -